 Breast Reduction Cost

-Dr. Jandali takes a unique approach to breast reduction procedures.
-The cost of the surgery differs per person depending on different factors like the current size and shape, desired results, medical history, and current concerns.
-After Dr. Jandali learns all about your specific case, he decides the best approach to help reduce the size, improve the breast appearance, and look natural at the best price.

-If insurance is not a viable option for you, you can contact Jandali Plastic Surgery to schedule a consultation.
-You can discuss the price during your visit and receive a personalized quote for your breast reduction surgery.
+Dr. Jandali obtains insurance approval for most breast reduction procedures.
+Jandali Plastic Surgery will work with your insurance company to cover the full procedure or part of the procedure if possible.
+The office may ask you to obtain medical records or notes from other providers documenting your symptoms in order to aid in the process of obtaining insurance approval.

+If your breast reduction procedure can’t be covered through your medical insurance, Jandali Plastic Surgery will provide you with a personalized quote for your surgery.
+There are multiple financing options available to fit your budget and potentially pay for the surgery over 6-12 months.

 Breast Reductions in Trumbull, CT

 If you struggle with large, heavy breasts and want to change their size to improve your physical and emotional well-being, Dr. Jandali and Jandali Plastic Surgery can help.
-Dr. Jandali is a board-certified plastic surgeon and anesthesiologist.
-His expert skill and precision make him the most sought-after surgeon for breast reduction in the Trumbull area.
+Dr. Jandali is a board-certified plastic surgeon.
+His expert skill and precision make him one of the most sought-after plastic surgeons for breast reduction in the Trumbull area.
 Begin your journey today and schedule a consultation now.
 Call us at (203) 290-2940 to schedule a consultation and learn how a breast reduction can help improve your appearance and life.

 Breast Reduction FAQs

-Who is the best candidate for a breast reduction operation?

 Does insurance cover a breast reduction procedure?

-Yes, Jandali Plastic Surgery accepts insurance as payment for a breast reduction procedure.
+Yes, Jandali Plastic Surgery accepts most insurances as full payment or at least partial payment for a breast reduction procedure.
 If you want to learn more about this option, call Dr. Jandali and his team today to learn more about the available payment options for breast reduction surgery.

 Is the breast reduction operation painful?

-No. Dr. Jandali and his team provide breast reduction procedures with patient safety and comfort in mind.
-You may need minimal pain medication afterward, but typically well tolerable.
+Not for most patient.
+Dr. Jandali and his team perform breast reduction procedures with patient safety and comfort in mind.
+You may need a mild pain medication afterward, but the surgery is typically well tolerated with minimal or no use of narcotic pain medication.

 Will my breasts grow back after my reduction surgery?

 The results of your breast reduction surgery will be long-lasting.
-However, over time, your breasts will grow and change.
-Some factors that affect this is pregnancy, significant weight fluctuations, hormonal factors, and gravity.
+However, over time, your breasts canchange.
+Some factors that affect breast size and shape are pregnancy, breastfeeding, weight gain, weight loss, hormonal changes, and continued aging and gravity.

 What is the best age for a breast reduction procedure?

-A breast reduction procedure is only viable once the breasts have stopped growing.
+A breast reduction procedure is best performed when the breasts have stopped growing.
+This is usually in the late teens when there are no changes in bra size for at least 6 months.
+Breast reduction can otherwise be performed at any age.